guuzaa/numbers/README.md

 ![Static Badge](https://img.shields.io/badge/OS-Linux-blue)
 ![Static Badge](https://img.shields.io/badge/OS-macOS-blue)

+> [!IMPORTANT]
-**Note: This project is in the early stages of development.
+> This project is in the early stages of development.
 The codebase is subject to significant changes and reorganization.
-Expect breaking changes as we refine the architecture, fix bugs, and implement new features.**
+Expect breaking changes as we refine the architecture, fix bugs, and implement new features.

 `numbers` is a library for C++17 and later versions that handles integer overflow similar to Rust.
 It simplifies integer computations and offers control over how to handle overflow situations.